KLIEBHAN/tts-chrome-extension/README.md

    - Play/Pause button to start and pause playback
    - Arrows to skip forward or backward by 5 seconds
    - Click on the progress bar to jump to a specific point
+   - Adjust volume using the volume slider
+   - Click on the volume icon to mute/unmute
    - Download button to save the audio as a WAV file
+   - Close button to stop playback and remove the player

 ## Technical Details